 For comparison among 2019 and 2020, concentration of gull marker copies was roughly twice as high at North and South Kenai Beaches in 2019 than in 2020, which may be attributable to the delayed run timing (and thus likely lower personal use fishery harvest and carcass disposal) of late-run sockeye in 2020.

 Finally, it is critical to note that the mouth of the Kenai is a dynamic and ever-changing zone.
 Influenced by fluctuating river discharge, tides, wind, and boat traffic, patterns in water flow can vary by the minute.
-Therefore, each MST result is a snapshot of conditions at that time and location-not necessarily a representation of the water in an area as a whole.
+Therefore, each MST result is a snapshot of relative species contributions at that time and location.

 Conclusions and recommendations